Shopping Links

 Worse is Chinese super-warrior Xingke.
 He's pretty, he's a tactician to rival Lelouch, he's a pilot to rival Suzaku, he has an unrequited love for someone above his station, and he's got one of those unnamed terminal illnesses whose only symptom is coughing up blood at dramatic moments.
 He is also completely forgotten as soon as his big moment as the antagonist is resolved, relegated to occasional appearances when it's unavoidable.

-The only newly-introduced character that actually gets a fare shake is Lelouch's fake brother Rolo, a marvelous, tragic combination of fragile child and cold-blooded assassin.
-Lelouch, of course, ends up owning him, in heartless, calculating fashion.
+The only newly-introduced character that actually gets a fair shake is Lelouch's fake brother Rolo, a marvelous, tragic combination of fragile child and cold-blooded assassin.
+Lelouch, being Lelouch, ends up owning him, in heartless, calculating fashion.

-Speaking of whom, Lelouch is another exception.
+Speaking of the man who drives the series, Lelouch is the other big exception.
 As he edges closer to being a hero--putting the greater good above simple protection of the weak spurred by his sister--the ruthless execution of his plans seems to weigh heavier on him, as does his self-appointed role as sin-eater.

 Sadly, past him, even continuing figures like Ohgi and Viletta have major--and potentially quite interesting--subplots that are either forgotten or cut short.
 Given that the whole thing is filler anyway, it's particularly insulting to ignore worthwhile tangents in favor of ones introduced out of the blue.
 Which also get short-changed.